VERSALIST GUIDES

 Grounding Evaluation in Purpose

-Effective evaluation starts with a clear understanding of the problem your AI system is solving:
+Effective evaluation starts with understanding the problem your AI system solves:

-Use the Jobs-To-Be-Done framework to articulate exactly what task users need your AI to accomplish
+• Define the user problem - Use Jobs-To-Be-Done to articulate what users need

 Create a prioritization matrix by mapping each evaluation dimension against "User Harm" × "Business Impact" to decide where to invest the most evaluation resources.

-The composition of your evaluation dataset directly impacts the reliability of your results.
+The composition of your evaluation dataset directly impacts reliability:

 Crafting Effective Data Mixes

-Include examples across different user segments, input lengths, out-of-distribution cases, and stress-test prompts that target known failure modes
+• Diverse slices - Include different user segments, input lengths, OOD cases, and stress-test prompts

-Consider risk-weighted macro F1 scores or cost-weighted latency metrics that align evaluation with business priorities
+• Weighting - Consider risk-weighted F1 or cost-weighted latency metrics

-Use stratified reservoir sampling or importance sampling to capture rare but significant events
+• Sampling methods - Use stratified reservoir or importance sampling for rare events

 Checklist